CAFDataProcessing/data-processing-service/docs/pages/en-us/Creating_an_Action/Main.md

 ## Document Worker Error Handling

-Explicit failures should be added to documents as they are processed so they can form part of the DocumentWorkerResult.
-A DocumentWorkerFailure must include a 'failureId' and a 'failureMessage'.
-These failures are recorded on the document.
+Explicit failures should be added to documents as they are processed.
+Failures are recorded on the document by using the `addFailure` method on the `Document` object.
+The `addFailure` method takes two `String` arguments: a failure ID, and a failure message.
+The failure ID should be a non localizable identifier related to the failure.
+The failure message should be a human readable message relating to the failure.

+An example failure ID could be "EXTRACT_FAILURE_0001".
+An example failure message could be "Failed to extract text due to Keyview error: KVERR_FormatNotSupported".

 When utilising BulkDocumentWorker, if an error is encountered whilst processing a batch of documents, the worker will stop processing the documents as a batch and begin processing each document individually.
 This occurs so that a troublesome document in a batch will not stop